bchainhub/foxar-docs/versioned_docs/version-1/reference/cli/spark/init.md

           Create the project even if the specified root directory is not empty

       --vscode
-          Create a .vscode/settings.json file with Solidity settings, and generate a remappings.txt file
+          Create a .vscode/settings.json file with Ylem settings, and generate a remappings.txt file

       --shallow
           Perform shallow clones instead of deep ones.